 The overseas volunteering organisations listed here are not endorsed or approved by us.

-Foreign & Commonwealth Office - for the latest travel advice about where's safe and where isn't.
+Visit the Foreign & Commonwealth Development Office pages for the latest travel advice about where's safe and where isn't.

 Stop orphanage volunteering